Down Dog

 While in-person yoga instructors often suggest alternative postures for practitioners with physical limitations, most at-home yoga apps lack personalized modification options.

-I redesigned the app with an automated pose filtering system that allows users to customize their yoga flows based on physical constraints.
+I redesigned the app with an automated pose filtering system that enables users to customize their yoga flows according to their physical constraints.

 Assessment Onboarding